aoberoi/forecast/README.md

 ## Running

+Prerequisites:

+You must have a registered API key from [DarkSky's Developer portal](https://darksky.net/dev) and use it as the environment variable `DARKSKY_SECRET`.

 #### macOS

-1. The executable will be output to `.build/release/forecast`, just invoke it from the command line.
+1. The executable will be output to `DARKSKY_SECRET=XXX .build/release/forecast`, just invoke it from the command line.

 #### Linux

-1. Run `docker run forecast` to run the executable inside the Docker container.
+1. Run `docker run -e "DARKSKY_SECRET=XXX" forecast` to run the executable inside the Docker container.